Jardilou/CV2_Project/readme.md

 In order to execute the project properly, you first have to download the pytesseract module using the attached file.
-Please make sure that the path in the project.py file is the same as the path of your tesseract.exe file (I put all pytesseract in a folder named tess)
+Please make sure that the path in the project.py file is the same as the path of your tesseract.exe file (I put all the pytesseract files in a folder named tess)